wp-plugins/child-theme-configurator/readme.txt

 Click "Save" to update the child stylesheet and save your changes to the WordPress admin.

-If you want to edit all of the rules instead for the selector you can click the “Edit” link and the selector will automatically load in the Query/Selector Tab.
+If you want to edit all of the rules for the CSS selector you can click the “Edit” link and the CSS selector will automatically load in the Query/Selector Tab.

 == @import Tab and Web Fonts ==